futurepear/bleurt-rtl/checkpoints.md

 #### From BERT

 If you wish to train a new metric from a "fresh" [BERT checkpoint](http://github.com/google-research/bert) (that is, not fine-tuned on ratings), you can easily do so.
-The API is almost the same as fine-tuning from BLEURT:
+The API is almost the same as fine-tuning from bleurt_rtl:

 ```
 BERT_DIR=bleurt/test_checkpoint